cocos/cocos-docs/en/asset/model/mesh.md

 After importing a __model__ file, drag the __root node__ of the __model__ file directly from the __Assets__ panel to the __node__ you want to place in the __Hierarchy__ panel to complete the node creation.
 At this point the model is successfully created in the scene. <br>
 Alternatively, you can expand the node of the __model__ file, select the `.prefab` file under the model file node, and drag it from the __Assets__ panel into the __Hierarchy__ panel to complete the creation.

+> **Note**: if the 3D model cannot be displayed in a 2D UI scene, please try to enlarge the model.

 ![mesh_use](mesh/mesh_use.gif)

 ## Model asset Properties panel description